 After a while King Polykrates arrived.
 By that time we had already lowered our dinghy.
 We directed them where to drop their anchor on the same sandy patch so as not to foul it with ours.
 It was calm here but gusty.

 As soon as King Polykrates was secured we called for Jim, who is a medical doctor, a radiologist, for his expert help.
 I went with the dinghy and brought him to Thetis.
 In the meantime Alice had dug out our very complete medical kit, a suitcase with both medicines and first aid equipment.
 This kit was professionally prepared for extended voyages and we have almost never used it in the ten years we have owned it.
 After taking stock of what was actually packed in the suitcase, Jim found almost everything he needed, especially a kit for stitching lacerations and an anesthetic spray.
 After cleaning the blood and disinfecting the area, he put four stitches in the horizontal cut on my ear.
 Even after he dressed the wound there was still some bleeding.
 He assured me that even if I had a mild concussion now I was OK.
-He said that the cut was consistent with a blow on a blunt object and that having some amnesia was not abnormal.
+He said that the cut was consistent with a blow from a blunt object and that having some amnesia was not abnormal.
 We were extremely lucky to have had Jim with us.
 Not sure what Alice and I would have done otherwise.
 Probably go on for 17 more miles to Samos and then seek medical attention.

 After lunch, because the two boats were swinging uncomfortably close to each other with the, by then, even stronger gusts, Jim and I took a long line to a rock and tied its other end to Thetis’ bow.
 We then tied a shorter line also from Thetis’ bow to King Polykrates’ stern.
 These two lines completely stabilized the boats.